 - 1 nights at Old Camp (Kangerlussuaq) incl. breakfast

 - 3 nights at Hotel Icefiord (Ilulissat) in shared double room incl. breakfast

-- Excursions Ilulissat: City tour, Sermermiut Hiking and Icefjord cruise
+- Excursions Ilulissat: City tour and Sermermiut Hiking

 - Transport from / to airport and hotel (Ilulissat)

 - Contribution to the Travel Guarantee Fund

 - Meals, except breakfast and meals on the Atlantic flight

 - Other excursions except those specifically mentioned in "Price Includes"